 Spotlight: Solar Thermal Energy and Heat Storage As Europe’s largest solar thermal market, Germany is looking beyond established residential applications.
 An emerging market for solar industrial process heat and district heating offers opportunities for players testing new business models.
 In the residential market, thermal storage is becoming an important buffer enabling increasing shares of renewables (solar thermal, PV, heat pumps, and biomass) to be effectively used on site.

 To integrate the large amounts of wind and solar energy safely into the existing grid, large battery systems will play an import role in Germany’s future energy infrastructure.
 These are well suited to providing control power to stabilize grid frequency.
 At present, several demonstration and commercial projects have been put in operation.
 Companies can find a large pool of potential partners to optimize their technology and move it towards commercialization.
-The year 2018 sees a pipeline of over 120 MW of large-scale battery projects.
+At the end of 2018, Germany sees a cumulated capacity of around 400 MW of large-scale battery projects.

 “Germany is paramount to Total as Europe’s largest energy market.
 Our chemical arm also has production sites on location in Germany, especially as a supplier for the automobile industry.
 And last but not least, Germany is an important location for the solar power branch of Total, Sunpower, in Germany’s position as the leading market in renewable energies.”
 (2014)